Lambityeco: Structure 195

 This set includes the largest site structure, it is 6 meters high made up of two slope bodies with stairways on its west side.
 There are remains of walls of a temple-patio-altar complex.
 Its rear section was constructed towards the end of the site occupation covers a large area.
 Under the remains stratified remains of six residences belonging to elite groups and three associated tombs that can be seen climbing up the noted stairway.
 According to carbon 14 dating those rooms were occupied during an estimated period of 115 years, each house would have been used by a period of 23 to 29 years during four or five generations.

 The currently visible construction, once the covering materials were removed, has been called the House of the Great Lord.
 The building constructed with adobe and stucco finished includes a series of rooms covering a surface of 370 square meters, the north patio rooms surely were used as dormitories, the south Patio is larger and elaborated, it is believed governors attended public matters here.
-In the east side a two level, three element altar was built, with the characteristic recessed board zapoteco style.
+In the east side a two level, three element altar was built, with the characteristic recessed board Zapotec style.
 The inner tableau has a series of stucco figures summarizing aspects of Lambityeco governors and their spouses.

 The people depicted in the tableau are: a man in a horizontal position (face down), with a tipped jaw, has ears, wears a maxtlatl and in his hand holds a human femur.
 The female is in the same position as the man with a Zapotec hairstyle with entwined ribbons, earrings and round bead necklaces, wears a quechquemitl.
 In the frieze located on the northern wall, are depicted "Señor 4 cara humana" and "Señora 10 mono" who occupied the oldest Palace between 600 and 625 CE.
 On the frieze located on the southern wall are depicted "Señor 8 búho" and "Señora 3 turquesa" that utilized the second palace between 625 and 650 CE.